 • Actors: We assess the participants' competence and ability to implement the project and achieve the desired results and effects.

-• Feasibility: We assess how realistic and credible the project plan is, both for implementing the project and for achieving desired results.
+• Feasibility: We assess how realistic and credible the project plan is, both for implementing the project and for achieving the desired results.

 Potential